smartdevicelink/sdl_evolution/proposals/NNNN-SDL-passenger-mode.md

 ## Introduction

 Allow a passenger to dismiss the lockscreen to improve usability of applications.
+This re-visited proposal now includes a way for individual OEMs to control this mode via policy updates.

 ## Motivation